nagasudhirpulla/taming_python/blog/skills/syslog_server_setup.md

 In this post we will setup a simple syslog server in windows and Debian based systems like Ubuntu

 ## What is Syslog
-* Syslog is a standard protocol to communicate logs to a central log storage server
+* Syslog is a standard protocol to send logs or event messages to a central log storage server
 *